sylwiam/movie-api-app/README.md

 python manage.py sqlmigrate metadata_api 0001
 python manage.py migrate
 ```
-3. Load data into temprorary table:
+##### Load data into temporary table:
-- you can either use this helper ur: /api/load-data
+- you can either use this helper url: /api/load-data
-- or you can load data by running metadata_api.views.loadData method
+- or you can load data by executing metadata_api.views.loadData method

-4. Migrate data into real tables now:
+##### Migrate data into real tables now:
 - you can either use this helper ur: /api/migrate-records
-- or you can load data by running metadata_api.views.migrateRecords method
+- or you can load data by executing metadata_api.views.migrateRecords method

 ------------
 ### API endpoints:
 - /api/titles
     - gets all movie titles
 - /api/titles/latest
-    - gets all movie titles organized by year, most recent ones first
+    - gets newwest 50 movie titles organized by year, most recent ones first
 - /api/titles/<movie-title-id>/
-    - gets details about one specific movie, given movie id
+    - gets details about one specific movie, given movie id (primary key)
+- /api/titles/year/<year>/
+    - gets all movies released in a given year
+- /api/titles/genre/<genre>/
+    - gets all movies that belong to a given genre

 #### Helper api:
 - /api/load-data